Jmlsoteyza/Lofi-Student-Session/readme.md

 # Pomodoro App

-Pomodoro is used for studying to set a time for your sessions and breaks.
-You can have deep work for 25 minutes then after that you'll get 5mins break every session.
-It is used for time management for students to study throughout the day.
+Pomodoro is a study technique that involves setting a timer for your sessions and breaks.
+You can do deep work for 25 minutes and then take a 5-minute break at the end of each session.
+It is used to help students manage their time so that they can study throughout the day.

+It's worth noting that the Pomodoro technique may not work for everyone.
+Some people may find it too rigid or restrictive, while others may need longer or shorter work and break intervals.
+Ultimately, the key to success with any study technique is finding what works best for you and your learning style.

+### Function description of Pomodoro App: